PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

-Until now, for simplicity, I have assumed the cloud tops to be at 70km altitude everywhere on Venus, and I have used the VeRa temperatures at that altitude.
+For simplicity until this point I have assumed the cloud tops to be at 70km altitude everywhere on Venus, and I have used the VeRa temperatures at that altitude.
 However, this is not quite correct.
 For example, :ref:`Marcq et al. 2020 <Marcq2020>` analyse SPICAV-UV spectra to retrieve the abundance of SO2 at the cloud tops across Venus.
 SPICAV-UV is sensitive between 170 and 320nm, VMC is sensitive between 325 and 405nm (:ref:`Calibration of VMC images <calibratingvmcimages>`).